obss/trapper/README.md

 dividing the tasks into common categories as it does in its `AutoModelFor...` classes.
-To be compatible with transformers and reuse its model factories, trapper formalizes the tasks by wrapping the `AutoModelFor...` classes and matching them to a name that represent a common task in NLP.
+To be compatible with transformers and reuse its model factories, trapper formalizes the tasks by wrapping the `AutoModelFor...` classes and matching them to a name that represents a common task in NLP.
 For example, the natural choice for POS tagging is to model it as a token classification (i.e. sequence labeling) task.
-On the other hand, for question answering task, you can use the question answering formulation since transformers already has a support for that task.
+On the other hand, for question answering task, you can directly use the question answering formulation since transformers already has a support for that task.

 ### Modeling the Input